Personal, Social, Health and Economic Education (PSHE)

 Intent

-- To develop pupils’ cultural capital by giving pupils the information they require to gain a knowledge of the wider world.
+- develop pupils’ cultural capital by giving pupils the information they require to gain a knowledge of the wider world through awe and wonder experiences.

-- To have a good understanding of positive relationships (including RSE).
+- nurture positive relationships (including RSE).

 Implementation